typhoeus/typhoeus/README.md

 Like a modern code version of the mythical beast with 100 serpent heads, Typhoeus runs HTTP requests in parallel while cleanly encapsulating handling logic.

-# Typhoeus needs your help!

-I don't have enough time, but I think this is a nice project!
-If you or your company is using Typhoeus you should help keeping it alive!
-Pick any of:

-* add docs
-* respond to issues
-* add features

-Or send me an email!
-I would be more than happy to help getting you up to speed!

 ## Example

 A single request: